The national mission for art and culture in the public space

 Towards a cultural policy in the public space

 What place for art and culture in the public space?
 Gathered around Jean Blaise, pioneer of the design of cultural events in the public space, the members of the MNACEP launched in 2014 by the Ministry of Culture and Communication, presented their report on June 14 to Audrey Azoulay.
-In a very comprehensive document that draws up an inventory of creation in the public space in France, the MNACEP pleads for a great art policy in the public space This could be based on two of their recommendations: a more open network of cultural institutions outside the walls and the creation of an intervention fund to promote culture in the public space.
+In a very comprehensive document that draws up an inventory of creation in the public space in France, the MNACEP pleads for a great art policy in the public space », which could be based on two of their recommendations: a greater openness of the network of cultural institutions outside the walls and the creation of an intervention fund to promote culture in the public space.

 Creation in the public space is a major democratic issue